 Amounts paid to acquire capital assets are capitalized as assets in the government-wide financial statements, rather than reported as expenditures.
 Proceeds of long-term debt are recorded as a liability in the government-wide financial statements, rather than as another financing source.
 Amounts paid to reduce long-term indebtedness of the reporting government are reported as a reduction of the related liability, rather than as expenditure.
-Eliminations for interfund activities, payables, and receivables have been made at June 30, 2022.
+As a general rule, the effect of interfund activity (payables, receivables, etc.) has been eliminated from the government-wide financial statements as of June 30, 2023.